anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 seeds = select_seeds(fvs, 'score', 50, labeler)
 ```

-## Step Ten: Training the Model with Active Learning
+### Step 10: Training the Model with Active Learning

 Next we run active learning, for at most 50 iterations with a batch size of 10.
 This process will then output a trained model.